 Upon your death, the trustee (or your successor if you were the initial trustee) is responsible for paying all claims and taxes, and then distributing the assets to your beneficiaries as described in the trust agreement.
 The trustee’s responsibilities at your death are discussed below.

 Your assets, such as bank accounts, real estate and investments, must be formally transferred to the trust before your death to get the maximum benefit from the trust.
 This process is called “funding” the trust and requires changing the ownership of the assets to the trust.
 Assets that are not properly transferred to the trust may be subject to probate.
 However, certain assets should not be transferred to a trust because income tax problems may result.
 You should consult with your attorney, tax advisor and investment advisor to determine if your assets are appropriate for trust ownership.”
-For some of my clients Revocable Trusts make alot of sense.
-For some they do not.
-Please give us a call if you would like to set up a free 30 minute consultation to discuss your estate planning needs.
-Our office # is (904)366-2703.
-Email: email@example.com
+If I can assist you with any estate planning, probate or guardianship questions please feel free to call me at (904)366-2703 or email me at [email protected] Website: jaxlawteam.com